wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 # Working on

-change Read Control Refs to red text.
+Rename finish create -> condition finish create

-Post Finish Create.vi (DD) no error in, goes in Finish Create.vi (function) This goes in error structure?
+Finish Create.vi (DD) no error in, goes in Finish Create.vi (function) This goes in error structure?
-Used for functionality after Finish Create.vi, in case Finish Create throws an error.

 Finish Create.vi (function)